What is an HMO? Is It Right For You?

 2. You must choose a primary care physician

-An HMO usually requires you to select a PCP within its network when you enroll, but you can select a new PCP throughout the year if needed.
+An HMO usually requires you to select a primary care physician (PCP) within its network when you enroll, but you can select a new PCP throughout the year, if needed.

-When considering an HMO plan, it is important to evaluate their network of PCPs and select one that meets your needs and those of your family in the coming year.
-Each member of your family will need to select a PCP.
+When considering an HMO plan, it’s important to evaluate their network of primary care physicians and select one that meets your needs and those of your family in the coming year.
+Each member of your family will need to select a primary care physician.
 These providers can be family medicine doctors, internists and pediatricians.
+Many HMOs permit women to select a gynecologist as their primary care provider.

 3. Authorization is required for specialist care

-If it is not approved and you still want to see the specialist, or you decide to see a doctor who is not in your network, your care will be considered “out of network” and you may be required to pay most or all of the costs.
+If the service is not approved and you still want to see the specialist, you may face high costs.
+If you choose a doctor who is not in your network, your care will be considered “out of network” and you may have to pay most, or all, of the costs.

-Your HMO also must authorize tests, treatments or procedures, such as an MRI, physical therapy or surgery, and services must be provided by a network member (unless it is not available within the network).
+Your HMO also must authorize tests, treatments or procedures, such as an MRI, physical therapy or surgery.
+Services must be provided by a network provider unless they are not available.

 Is an HMO right for you?